-Getting lost may often be the desired outcome while exploring a new city (in Venice, for example) but to avoid unexpected disorientation, add CityMaps2Go to your phone before arrival – it allows for offline navigation with downloadable maps.
-If you know you’ll have wi-fi access wherever you go, consider marking a Google Map with restaurants you want to try or key attractions so you can see what’s nearby as you wander.
+Getting lost may sometimes be the desired outcome while exploring a new city (in Venice, for example) but to avoid unexpected disorientation, add CityMaps2Go to your phone before arrival – it allows for offline navigation with downloadable maps.
+Google Maps also allows you to download maps for offline use and it’s worth marking restaurants to try or key attractions, so you can see what’s nearby as you wander.

 Create a packing list

-Cramming clothes into your suitcase isn’t packing – it’s a surefire way to create an untangling mission at the other end.
-Use an app such as PackPoint to prep properly for your trip: enter your destination, dates of travel, length of time you’ll be away and what you plan to do and it creates a dedicated packing list based on data such as weather forecasts and whether you’ll have access to laundry facilities.
+Cramming clothes into your suitcase isn’t packing – it’s creating a chore at the other end.
+Use an app such as PackPoint to prep properly for your trip: enter your destination, dates of travel, length of time you’ll be away and what you plan to do, then the clever tech creates a dedicated packing list based on data such as weather forecasts and whether you’ll have access to laundry facilities.

 Streamline your finances

 Minimise stress over money by getting things in order well before you pay your first restaurant bill.
-Tipping, for example, seems to be perpetually shrouded in mystery; tackle confusion by downloading Global Tipping before take-off, which advises you on how much to add to the bill depending on the country you’re in.
-Consider downloading Xe as well, which has an offline currency exchange calculator function so you’ll never be caught doing complex maths in a new place.
+Tackle any confusion around tipping by downloading the Global Tipping app before take-off, which tells you how much to add to the bill depending on which country you’re in.
+Consider downloading Xe as well, which has an offline currency exchange calculator function, so you’ll never be caught doing complex maths in a new place.

 Protect your passwords

 Make certain you’re the only one who has access to your personal details while abroad.
-Sign up to a service such as LastPass, a management portal that securely stores personal information and passwords to ensure security, no matter how questionable places you’ve decided to use wi-fi may seem.
+Sign up to a service such as LastPass, a management portal that securely stores personal information and passwords.

 Think your passport expires “next year”?
 Check again.
-If your passport expires within six months of your return flight, you’ll need to renew it.
-You’ll also need to confirm whether the countries you’re visiting require visas for entry and, if you plan on driving, check whether you’ll need an international license.
+If your passport expires within six months of your return flight, you’ll need to renew it before you travel.
+You’ll also need to confirm whether the countries you’re visiting require visas for entry and, if you plan on driving, check whether you’ll need an international driver’s licence.